 ABOUT THE PROJECT

-We anticipate breaking ground on this three-phase project in late 2018 but we are eager to hear from our customers and community stakeholders in the coming months, answer questions and address any concerns you may have.
+We anticipate breaking ground on this three-phase project soon, but we are eager to hear from our customers and community stakeholders in the coming months, answer questions and address any concerns you may have.

 Benefits

-San Juan Watershed Project has the capacity to provide 2.8 billion gallons of local, reliable water to South Orange County residents.
+San Juan Watershed Project has the capacity to provide billions of gallons of local, reliable water to South Orange County residents.
 This is enough water for 50,000 families each year.
 The project enhances local water supply, water quality, ecological balance, and the regions capacity to store water.